 Haggis is the national dish of Scotland, and is most widely eaten on Robbie Burns Day, in a nod to the famous poet's love of the dish.
 He loved it so much, in fact, that he wrote a poem about it!

 For those unfamiliar with Haggis, it is a dish made with the heart and lungs of a sheep, mixed with spices and other ingredients, and typically cooked in the stomach of a sheep.
-While it doesn't sound appealing, it is a dish that many adore, claiming that the flavour of the herbs and spices season the meat nicely, with the end result being a delicious main dish, usually served accompanied with potatoes and turnips.
+While it doesn't sound appealing to some, it is a dish that many adore> Haggis fans claim that the flavour of the herbs and spices season the meat nicely, with the end result being a delicious main dish, usually served accompanied with potatoes and turnips.

 But is it gluten free?

-It certainly can be.
+Not necessarily, although it certainly can be.
+It can also be easily modified to be gluten free if you are making it at home.
 Haggis is traditionally made with oatmeal, so if you are able to tolerate oats, and buy certified gluten free oats, then Haggis can be safely consumed by someone who is gluten free.
+Don't tell purists, but if oats aren't safe for you, rice or even quinoa flakes could be used.

 That's great news for anyone who has been missing out and is curious about trying this traditional dish that is loved by so many.
 And in case you're wondering, it's not just consumed on Robbie Burns Day, although today is the day that those who normally wouldn't eat it dare to give it a try.